bglbrt/bglbrt.github.io/fr/enseignement.md

     * read about [the findings of the SelfieCity project](https://selfiecity.net/#findings) prepare questions for guidance on your digital exploration project
 * Further reading
     * Rainie, H., & Wellman, B. (2012).
-Networked: The new social operating system (Vol. 10)
+Networked: The new social operating system.
     * Turkle, S. (2017).
-Alone together: Why we expect more from technology and less from each other
+Alone together: Why we expect more from technology and less from each other.

 #### Lecture 5 - Filter bubbles and the balkanisation of society: myth and reality